mkangjazz/b2c-scoring-app/README.md

 **Proposed Solutions:**

-- MVP (80% complete): user enters city tile information manually and the app calculates scores.
+- MVP: user enters city tile information manually and the app calculates scores.
 - Ideal: user takes a photo of each city and the app calculates scores.

 ### Local Development